 Observations (also called rows) in a SAS data set are collections of data values that usually relate to a single object.

-The descriptor portion also contains information about the properties such as variable’s name, type, length, format, informat, and label of each variable in the SAS data set.
+The descriptor portion also contains information about the properties such as the variable’s name, type, length, format, informat, and label of each variable in the SAS data set.

 Here is a listing of the attribute information in the descriptor portion of the SAS data set SASHELP.AIR

-A variable name conforms to the SAS naming conventions and it follows the same rules as SAS data set names.
+A variable name conforms to the SAS naming conventions and follows the same rules as SAS data set names.